 Before joining the Michigan Law faculty, Steinberg served for 22 years as the legal director of the American Civil Liberties Union (ACLU) of Michigan, where he oversaw all ACLU litigation in the state.

-Professor Steinberg has litigated dozens of high-impact, high-profile cases on a wide range of civil rights issues including: racial justice, LGBT rights, police misconduct, freedom of speech and expression, immigrant rights, voting rights, women's rights, post 9/11 issues, reproductive freedom, criminal justice reform, religious freedom, right to counsel, environmental justice, prisoner rights, economic justice, and disability rights.
-Six cases on which he worked were decided by the U.S. Supreme Court.
+Steinberg has litigated dozens of high-impact, high-profile cases on a wide range of civil rights issues, including racial justice, LGBTQ+ rights, police misconduct, freedom of speech and expression, immigrant rights, voting rights, women's rights, post-9/11 issues, reproductive freedom, criminal justice reform, religious freedom, right to counsel, environmental justice, prisoner rights, economic justice, and disability rights.
+The US Supreme Court decided six cases on which he worked.

-Professor Steinberg often speaks about civil rights and civil liberties at universities and conferences across the country and is interviewed frequently by local and national media.
-He is the recipient of numerous awards and honors, including Harvard Law School's Wasserstein Public Interest Fellowship, Wayne State University Law School's Treasure of Detroit Award, and the Detroit NAACP and Arab Civil Rights League’s Justice Award.
+Steinberg often speaks about civil rights and civil liberties at universities and conferences across the country and is interviewed frequently by local and national media.
+He is the recipient of numerous awards and honors, including Harvard Law School's Wasserstein Public Interest Fellowship, Wayne State University Law School's Treasure of Detroit Award, and the Detroit National Association for the Advancement of Colored People and Arab Civil Rights League’s Justice Award.

 Following law school, Steinberg worked in private practice for seven years, specializing in civil rights litigation and civil and criminal appeals.
 He is a former high school teacher and coach, community organizer, president of the Ann Arbor Chapter of the National Lawyers Guild, and board member of the Michigan Coalition on Human Rights, Michigan Peace Action, and the Student Advocacy Center of Michigan.
 He often is asked to tell stories about his cases at Moth Mainstage performances across the country.